-Temple football’s recruiting class has new coach Manny Diaz excited
+Temple football’s recruiting class stays intact as Manny Diaz makes first impact on Owls

-Though he has been on the job for less than a week, Temple football coach Manny Diaz was able to have many of the players keep their original commitments in a recruiting class marked by versatility, length and speed.
+Though he has been on the job for less than a week, Temple football coach Manny Diaz was able to have many of the program’s recruits keep their original commitments in a class marked by versatility, length, and speed.

 Diaz, the defensive coordinator the past three seasons at Miami, was introduced as Geoff Collins' successor last Thursday.
-This past week has been fran.
+This past week has been frantic.

 A total of 17 players signed letters of intent on Wednesday’s first day of the early signing period, which ends Friday.

-Diaz thanked the administration, and the assistant coaches for keeping things together during a difficult period, but he also said the current Temple players proved to be the best recruiters.
+Diaz thanked the administration and the assistant coaches for keeping things together during a difficult period.
+He also said the current Temple players proved to be the best recruiters.

 He told the recruits he knew why he wanted to come to Temple and wanted to know what their reasons were.
 It inevitably came back to the players.

-“They [the recruits] all had very similar responses, certainly everybody talked about the great university, the great academics that Temple University is come to known by, but every young man talked about the locker room, about our players,” Diaz said during a press conference.
-“They said ‘coach I went to so many different schools and it never felt like it did at Temple.’”
+“They [the recruits] all had very similar responses -- certainly everybody talked about the great university, the great academics that Temple University has come to be known by -- but every young man talked about the locker room, about our players,” Diaz said during a press conference.
+“They said, ‘Coach, I went to so many different schools and it never felt like it did at Temple.’”

-Diaz said the recruits talked about how the players bonded together, hung out together, the energy and enthusiasm with the way they practiced.
+Diaz said the recruits talked about how the players bonded and hung out together, and the energy and enthusiasm with the way they practiced.

 “So I really have to express my since gratitude to the guys in our locker room because you can’t fake that,” Diaz said.

-While the positions can switch in the future, Temple signed three each among offensive line, defensive backs, defensive linemen and linebackers, two receivers and one quarterback, one athlete and one running back.
+While the positions can switch in the future, Temple signed three each among offensive linemen, defensive backs, defensive linemen and linebackers, two receivers and one quarterback, one “athlete” and one running back.

-In addition to players who had previously made an oral commitment, Temple also landed Mohamad Kamara, a 6-foot-2, 210-pound linebacker from Newark Central in New Jersey.
+In addition to players who had previously made an oral commitment, Temple also landed Mohamad Kamara, a 6-foot-2, 210-pound linebacker from Newark (N.J.)
+Central.

-Kamara is familiar with the Temple program since his brother Amara played for the Owls from 2007-2010 and was a captain his senior year.
+Kamara is familiar with the Temple program since his brother Amara played linebacker for the Owls from 2007-10 and was a captain his senior year.

-Always of intrigue is the quarterback position and Temple was able to land dual-threat Kennique Bonner Steward, a 6-3, 215-pound standout from North Carolina’s William A Hough High.
+Always of intrigue is the quarterback position, and Temple was able to land dual-threat Kennique Bonner-Steward, a 6-3, 215-pound standout from North Carolina’s William A Hough High.

-Both Diaz and offensive coordinator Dave Patenaude flew to North Carolina on Saturday to see Bonner Steward after he appeared in an all-star game.
-Bonner Steward had originally committed on July 4, but with the coaching change, other schools began inquiring.
+Both Diaz and offensive coordinator Dave Patenaude flew to North Carolina on Saturday to see Bonner-Steward after he appeared in an all-star game.
+Bonner-Steward had originally committed on July 4, but with the coaching change, other schools began inquiring.

-Diaz says it is vitally important to recruit a quality quarterback, which he thinks he has in Bonner Steward
+Diaz says it is vitally important to recruit a quality quarterback, which he thinks he has in Bonner-Steward

-"His inclusion in our class and his ability to stay firm (to his commitment) with a massive effort from the previous staff here, is really vital to our success in the future,” Diaz said.
+"His inclusion in our class and his ability to stay firm [to his commitment] with a massive effort from the previous staff here, is really vital to our success in the future,” Diaz said.

 While only one running back was bought in, that is a position played by Penn Charter’s Edward Saydee, who was recruited as an athlete.
-It’s possible that Saydee will play safety but running back isn’t out of the question.
+It’s possible that Saydee will play safety, but running back isn’t out of the question.

 Regardless of where Saydee winds up, running back will be a priority in the next signing period on Feb.
 6.